ImmaginaBiotechnology/Documents/Martian.md

 ![coveragePlot](Visuals/coveragePlot.svg)

 Martian reports coverage plots for the top 20 transcripts (by their RPKM values) in the reports.
-In these plots start and stop for CDS region are highlighted by vertical lines.
+In these plots start and stop for CDS region are highlighted by vertical dashed red lines.